-HDR Apps For IPhone
+HDR Apps for iPhone

 It is an advanced camera application having multiple capture modes and manual controls to give your photos the HDR effect.
-You can also edit normal pictures and give them a HDR look using Camera Pixels.
+You can also edit normal pictures and give them an HDR look using Camera Pixels.

 Auto Bracket HDR